johannheyne/wordpress-toolset/README.markdown

 WordPress ToolSet Plugin
 ===============

-This WordPress plugin provides a foundation to configurate WordPress, provides php tools and javascript assets for frequent tasks.
+This WordPress plugin provides a foundation to configurate WordPress, provides PHP tools and Javascript assets for frequent tasks.
 It is about NOT separately managing all the same repeating code on every WordPress project.

 Strategie